The Wrecks: Concert tours

-Since 2015, the Wrecks have been managed by Richard and Stefanie Reines of Drive-Thru Records and War Road Music.
-It has been noted that the band engages and interacts with the audience during live performances.

 The Wrecks have toured with bands such as All Time Low, SWMRS, Waterparks, The Hunna, and the Struts.
 Much of their participation with these bands fell under the Advanced Placement Tour in the fall of 2017.
 Additionally, the Wrecks have opened for Nothing But Thieves, as well as Paramore and Dashboard Confessional on nationwide tours.
 After opening for All Time Low's "Last Young Renegade Tour," the Wrecks embarked on their first headlining tour, the Robot Army Tour, in November 2017, alongside Mainland amongst other bands.

 In March and April 2018, the Wrecks joined The Maine on the "Fry Your Brain with The Maine Tour."
 Thereafter, the Wrecks joined New Politics and Dreamers on the "Lost in Translation Tour" in April.
 In the summer of 2018, the Wrecks performed at the Bunbury Music Festival, BottleRock Napa Valley, and Lollapalooza.
 In November 2018, the band headlined their second tour, the Panic Vertigo Tour, alongside Badflower and Deal Casino.

 In December 2019, the Wrecks supported Silversun Pickups alongside the Unlikely Candidates.
 On account of the COVID-19 pandemic, the band had to abstain from in person performances for the remainder of 2020, instead streaming exclusive live concerts throughout the fall.
 This included their "Live at the Shag Chateau" concerts in August, and their "The Nightmare Before Wrecksmas" Halloween concerts in October, both featuring Spencer Fort as an official touring member.
 In the spring of 2020, the Wrecks participated in the Block by Blockwest virtual music festival hosted through sandbox video game Minecraft.
 The COVID-19 pandemic also led to the postponing of a Driver Era tour, which the Wrecks were set to open for in 2020 and 2021.